 Every investment comes inherently with risk and it’s no exception for buying Beyond Meat (NASDAQ:BYND)‘s common stocks.
-For a company as new as Beyond Meat, and whose business model may have not been fully proven, the investment in its common stocks comes with even greater risks.
+For a company as new as Beyond Meat, and whose business model may not have been fully proven, the investment in its common stocks comes with even greater risks.

 Moreover, the company’s common stocks have been trading at a sky-high valuation with respect to ratios such as price to sales, price to shareholders’ equity as well as the price to earnings ratio, suggesting that there is much more than just expectation being baked in the stock price.